nwactor/bart-now-mobile/README.md

 Visit the web demo at https://bart-now.herokuapp.com/.

-### Current Features
+### Complete Features

 * Live feed departing trains for every station
 * Detects the nearest station to the user and displays it by default
 * Navigation between main page and detail page
+* Map and Routing from the user's location to the chosen station
+* Option to set default station and travel mode to load whenever the app starts

 ### Planned Features

-* Map and Routing from the user's location to the chosen station
 * Predictions on whether or not the user will be able to catch a selected train, based on their mode of transport to the station
 * Display more information about a train when it is selected
-* Option to set default station and travel mode to load whenever the app starts
 * Polished UI
 * Loading / Logo Screen

 ### Known Issues

 * Departure time accuracy needs to be improved
+* Train Panel size flashes when back button is pressed